Fly: Symbolism

 In a little-known Greek myth, a very chatty and talkative maiden named Myia (meaning "fly") enraged the moon-goddess Selene by attempting to seduce her lover, the sleeping Endymion, and was thus turned by the angry goddess into a fly, who now always deprives people of their sleep in memory of her past life.
 In Prometheus Bound, which is attributed to the Athenian tragic playwright Aeschylus, a gadfly sent by Zeus's wife Hera pursues and torments his mistress Io, who has been transformed into a cow and is watched constantly by the hundred eyes of the herdsman Argus: "Io: Ah!
 Hah!
 Again the prick, the stab of gadfly-sting!
 O earth, earth, hide, the hollow shape—Argus—that evil thing—the hundred-eyed."
 William Shakespeare, inspired by Aeschylus, has Tom o'Bedlam in King Lear, "Whom the foul fiend hath led through fire and through flame, through ford and whirlpool, o'er bog and quagmire", driven mad by the constant pursuit.
 In Antony and Cleopatra, Shakespeare similarly likens Cleopatra's hasty departure from the Actium battlefield to that of a cow chased by a gadfly.
 More recently, in 1962 the biologist Vincent Dethier wrote To Know a Fly, introducing the general reader to the behaviour and physiology of the fly.

 Musca depicta ("painted fly" in Latin) is a depiction of a fly as an inconspicuous element of various paintings.
-This feature was widespread in 15th and 16th centuries paintings and its presence may be explained by various reasons.
+This feature was widespread in 15th and 16th centuries paintings and can appear for various reasons.

 Flies appear in popular culture in concepts such as fly-on-the-wall documentary-making in film and television production.
 The metaphoric name suggests that events are seen candidly, as a fly might see them.
 Flies have inspired the design of miniature flying robots.
 Steven Spielberg's 1993 film Jurassic Park relied on the idea that DNA could be preserved in the stomach contents of a blood-sucking fly fossilised in amber, though the mechanism has been discounted by scientists.